 Childress is a somewhat small city located in the state of Texas.
 With a population of 6,101 people and two constituent neighborhoods, Childress is the 308th largest community in Texas.

 Childress is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Childress is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Childress who work in sales jobs (15.65%), teaching (10.08%), and office and administrative support (7.51%).
+Overall, Childress is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Childress who work in teaching (12.34%), sales jobs (9.92%), and office and administrative support (8.95%).

-As is often the case in a small city, Childress doesn't have a public transportation system that people use to get to and from their jobs every day.
+Childress is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Childress is nearly on par with the US average for all cities of 21.84%: 17.96% of adults 25 and older in Childress have a bachelor's degree or advanced degree.
+The percentage of adults in Childress with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.56% of adults in Childress have a bachelor's degree or advanced degree.

-The per capita income in Childress in 2010 was $18,270, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $73,080 for a family of four.
+The per capita income in Childress in 2010 was $17,680, which is lower middle income relative to Texas, and low income relative to the rest of the US.
+This equates to an annual income of $70,720 for a family of four.
 However, Childress contains both very wealthy and poor people as well.

-Childress is a somewhat ethnically-diverse city.
+Childress is an extremely ethnically-diverse city.
 The people who call Childress home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Childress residents report their race to be White, followed by Black or African-American.
 Childress also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.42% of the city’s residents.
-Important ancestries of people in Childress include German, English, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 20.69% of the city’s residents.
+Important ancestries of people in Childress include Irish, English, French , and Italian.

 The most common language spoken in Childress is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Korean.